schism-dev/schism/docs/getting-started/running-model.md

 The model is usually run through a batch script, which in essence executes the code like:

-- `mpirun -np NPROC ./pschism  <# scribes>` if OLDIO is OFF
+- `mpirun -np NPROC ./pschism  <# scribes>`  (if OLDIO is OFF)
-- `mpirun -np NPROC ./pschism ` if OLDIO is ON
+- `mpirun -np NPROC ./pschism ` (if OLDIO is ON)

 where NPROC is the number of process used for parallel computing.
 Note that your system may require other commands than `mpirun` or more arguments.
+You can find example batch scripts in `Utility/Cluster_files`.

 !!!caution "Scribed IO"
     Shortly after [v5.9.0](https://github.com/schism-dev/schism/commit/8efc374) we have implemented a new I/O mode called scribed I/O.

-Under scribed IO mode, the outputs are combined during the model simulation by dedicated cores for combining.
+Under scribed IO mode, the outputs are combined during the model simulation by dedicated "scribed" cores.
 Efficient asynchronous message passing is done inside the code for I/O that minimizes latency.

 Some details for using scribed IO mode are following: